Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: In the TT version you now also need to destroy all enemy inf AI respawn barracks to seize a main target
 - Changed: Ammo boxes dropped from a MHQ or other vehicles can now be destroyed so take care of those boxes
 - Fixed: Wrong stringtable entry was used for marker created specops sidemission
+- Fixed: Unit array was pushed back to delete array instead of appended in sideprisoner side mission
 - And more optimizations and cosmetic changes

 3.99s